 Can post-traumatic stress disorder be prevented?

-Debriefing used to be offered to people affected by natural disasters, etc. It is no longer considered effective for individuals but has been found useful for selected groups (eg, emergency workers before going back to work in stressful situations).
+Debriefing used to be offered to people affected by natural disasters, etc. It is no longer considered effective for individuals but has been found useful for selected groups (for example, emergency workers before going back to work in stressful situations).
 No other treatment or medication is yet approved to prevent people from developing PTSD should they be exposed to a traumatic event; however, a medicine called clonidine is showing promising results in research studies.
+Steroids have been shown to reduce the risk of PTSD if given within a few hours of a traumatic event but their risks and benefits are still being studied.

 Screening is appropriate for people who have been subjected to major disasters and for asylum seekers and refugees.

-What is the outlook (prognosis) for post-traumatic stress disorder?
+What is the outlook for post-traumatic stress disorder?

 Statistics show that about 2 in 3 people with PTSD eventually get better without treatment, although the improvement may take several months.
 In about 1 in 3 people the symptoms last longer, sometimes for many years and can be quite severe in some people.
 The response to treatment can vary from person to person.